Brian Shaw (basketball): Los Angeles Lakers (2003–2011)

 Shaw retired following the 2002–03 season.
 He worked for the Lakers as an Oakland-based scout during the 2003–04 season.
-He was appointed assistant coach of the Lakers during the 2004–05 season.
+He was appointed assistant coach of the Lakers under Phil Jackson during the 2004–05 season.
+During his first stint with the Lakers, he worked with legends Kobe Bryant, Shaquille O'Neal, Karl Malone, Pau Gasol, Gary Payton, Lamar Odom, while the team won the 2009 and 2010 NBA Finals but came up short in 2004 and 2008.
 He was considered for the Lakers head coaching job following Phil Jackson's retirement, but was ultimately passed over in favor of Mike Brown.

 Indiana Pacers (2011–2013)

-Shaw left the Lakers to join the Indiana Pacers as an assistant coach.
-He was later promoted to associate head coach.
-Shaw was a highly respected assistant coach by other NBA coaches as well as the media.
+Shaw left the Lakers to join the Indiana Pacers as an assistant coach under Frank Vogel during the 2011–12 season.
+He was later promoted to associate head coach in 2012–13 season where the team lost game seven in the Eastern Conference Finals against the Miami Heat Big Three.
+The team experienced success under Shaw with a new core of Paul George, David West, Danny Granger, and Roy Hibbert.
+Shaw was a highly respected assistant coach by other NBA coaches as well as the media, leading to head coaching opportunities.

-Denver Nuggets (2014–2015)
+Denver Nuggets (2013–2015)

 After spending two years on the Pacers' bench, on June 25, 2013, Shaw was announced as the head coach of the Denver Nuggets, replacing former coach George Karl.
-On March 3, 2015, he was fired by the Nuggets after compiling a record of 56–85 (.397) in just under two seasons.